adopt-it/terraform-iam-AWS-users/README.md

 terraform destroy
 ```

+The project was elaborated with open source technologies and the idea has been to treat the infrastructure as code by deploying the whole VPC landscape including the different configurations for ALB, EC2, Security groups, etc.
 ## Built With 🛠️
 * [Terraform](https://www.terraform.io/) - Delivering infrastructure as code with Terraform.
 * [Amazon Web Services (AWS)](https://aws.amazon.com/console/) - AWS Cloud and Everything you need to access and manage the same.